RyanWri/afeka-big-data-course/README.md

 - **Producer Service**: Retrieves images from an external API (e.g., [Picsum](https://picsum.photos/) or any custom data source).
 - **Kafka Topics**: Act as a buffer and reliable transport mechanism for high volumes of image references.
 - **Consumer Service**: Reads messages from Kafka, downloads the images, and stores them in an object storage bucket (such as S3) for later processing.
+- **Threading**: For this project we decided to use threading for the Kafka producer and consumer to allow concurrent processing and high throughput.

 This decouples the image acquisition rate from the downstream processing speed.